-The following summary is taken from the technical report entitled "Corihuarmi Gold Project, Technical Report" (the "Corihuarmi Report") dated 6 April 2010.
+The following summary is taken from the technical report entitled "Corihuarmi Gold Project, Technical Report" (the "Corihuarmi Report") dated 6 April 2010, which technical report is incorporated by reference herein.
 This summary is not complete and the full Corihuarmi Report can be accessed on the Company's SEDAR profile at www.sedar.com.